jejking/rprng/README.md

 ## Run the server

-You can start the web application from `sbt` or an IDE.
+You can start the web application interactively `sbt` or an IDE.
 For now we assume that the server is running on `localhost` on port 8080.

+`sbt assembly` will produce a fat JAR that can be run directly from the command line using `java`.

 ### Getting bytes